Wall Street Pummels The Western Union Company (WU) After Recent Earnings Report

 Citigroup gave a rating of “Neutral” to WU, setting the target price at $22 in the report published on November 05th of the previous year.

-During the last 5 trading sessions, WU rose by +0.89%, which changed the moving average for the period of 200-days by +22.83% in comparison to the 20-day moving average, which settled at $25.57.
-In addition, The Western Union Company saw 19.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WU fell by -2.62%, which changed the moving average for the period of 200-days by +16.90% in comparison to the 20-day moving average, which settled at $25.78.
+In addition, The Western Union Company saw 16.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading